ARM-software/psa-api/doc/crypto/api/keys/policy.rst

 .. function::  psa_check_key_usage

     .. summary::
         Query the capability of a key.

         .. versionadded:: 1.4

     .. param:: psa_key_id_t key
         Identifier of the key to check.
     .. param:: psa_algorithm_t alg
         An algorithm identifier: a value of type `psa_algorithm_t`.
     .. param:: psa_key_usage_t usage
-         A single PSA_KEY_USAGE_xxx flag.
+        A single ``PSA_KEY_USAGE_xxx`` flag.

     .. return:: psa_status_t

     .. retval:: PSA_SUCCESS
         ``key`` can be used for the requested operation on this implementation.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
+        The following conditions can result in this error:

         *   ``alg`` is not a specific cryptographic algorithm.
             It cannot be a wildcard algorithm.
         *   ``usage`` is not a valid role for algorithm ``alg``.
         *   ``key`` is not compatible with ``alg`` and ``usage``.
     .. retval: PSA_ERROR_INVALID_HANDLE:
         ``key`` is not a valid key identifier.
     .. retval: PSA_ERROR_NOT_PERMITTED
         ``key`` does not permit the requested usage.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The implementation does not support using ``key`` with the cryptographic operation associated with ``alg`` and ``usage``.

     Returns success only if this key object exists, is the correct type for the the operation associated with the algorithm and usage, with the required permission, and this implementation supports this key type for this operation.

     This function does not attempt to perform the operation, so does not use any resources in the cryptographic engine.

     The ``alg`` must be a fully specified algorithm, and not a wildcard.

-    The ``useage`` must be a valid role within a cryptographic algorithm.
-It must not be a non-cryptographiic operation such as `PSA_KEY_USAGE_COPY` or `PSA_KEY_USAGE_EXPORT`.
+    The ``usage`` must be a valid role within a cryptographic algorithm.
+    It must not be a non-cryptographic key usage flag such as `PSA_KEY_USAGE_COPY` or `PSA_KEY_USAGE_EXPORT`.

-    When checking a public key with a usage flag for an operation where the public key is provided as a buffer, the function returns ``PSA_SUCCESS`` if the operation supports this type of key in this role.
-In these cases, the function does not check THE permissions, as all public keys can be exported.
+    When checking a public key for use with an operation where the public key is provided as a buffer, the function returns ``PSA_SUCCESS`` if the operation supports this type of key in this role.
+    In these cases, the function does not check the key's usage flags, as all public keys can be exported.
     This applies to, for example, using the key as the public key in a key agreement.